Personal Injury Cases: What Qualifies as a Catastrophic Injury?

 - Hazardous Materials/Waste Accidents

-When the accident is caused by another’s negligence, then the injured person and their family often have legal recourse by filing a personal injury lawsuit with help from a personal injury lawyer.
+When the accident is caused by another’s negligence, then the injured person and their family often have legal recourse by filing a personal injury lawsuit with help from a law firm that handles personal injury cases.

 Common Types of Catastrophic Accident Injuries

 Some of the more common types of injuries one could experience after a catastrophic accident include:

 - Broken Back

 - Brain Damage

 - Organ Ruptures/Loss

 - Extensive Burns